Last Updated on 11/13/25 by Rose Palmer

 Shadow Ridge

-Our one bedroom condo was more than adequate for the two of us.
+Our one-bedroom condo was adequate for the two of us.
 While not luxurious, it appeared to have been updated recently.
 The kitchen had all that we needed for the short time we were there.
 One nice feature was the two full bathrooms.
-Of course we did not each need our own bathroom, but it was a pleasant little extra.
+Of course, we did not each need our own bathroom, but it was a pleasant little extra.

 Where to Eat in Park City

 One of the recent disappointments about Park City is the lack of good restaurants for dinner at the base of the mountain.
-When we first skied there, there were quite a few choices for breakfast, lunch or dinner.
-On our most recent trip, most of the eateries closed by 5 or 6 PM and there was not much open for breakfast.
+When we first skied there, there were quite a few choices for breakfast, lunch, or dinner.
+On our most recent trips, most of the eateries closed by 5 or 6 PM, and there was not much open for breakfast.
+Hopefully, this gets remedied in preparation for the 2034 Olympics, and more choices will become available.

 After a day of skiing, we don’t necessarily want to get into a car and drive to a restaurant.
 It’s much more convenient to be able to walk to an eatery in the Park City Mountain Resort area, especially during Sundance.
 We did walk into the center of town one night and quickly decided we would not do that again.
 The town was extremely crowded with all the Sundance Film Festival goers.